PHYS1600Spring2021/Lectures/README.md

 https://help.github.com/articles/syncing-a-fork/

-Additional guides are also available in lectures 2 and 3 posted on Canvas.
+Additional guides are also available in lectures posted on Canvas.

 These lecture materials are designed to supplement, not replace, class discussions, recorded lectures, and readings.